RasmussenLab/PlasMAAG/CONTRIBUTING.md

 ## Example commands
 We assume:
-    - The https://github.com/RasmussenLab/vamb repo is added as a remote with the name `upstream`
+    - The https://github.com/RasmussenLab/PlassMAAG repo is added as a remote with the name `upstream`
-    - Your own fork of Vamb is added as a remote called `origin`
+    - Your own fork of PlassMAAG is added as a remote called `origin`
 ### Making an new PR
 Syncronize the master branches between your repo and upstream.
 Do this before making any new branches from master.